Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 - **Accuracy of Information**: provide true and accurate information to the CA or RA;
 - **Protection of Private Key**: adopt suitable measures to avoid compromise of their own private keys, including the adoption of suitable measures to avoid unwanted disclosure of secret codes (e.g., the passwords) obtained from the CA or the RA;
 - **Acceptance of Certificate**: install and start using the certificate only after having checked that it contains correct information;
-- **Use of Certificate**: use the certificate only in the ways and for the purposes provided for in this CP and in compliance with all applicable laws;
+- **Use of Certificate**: use the certificate only in the ways and for the purposes provided for in this CPS and in compliance with all applicable laws;
 - **Reporting and Revocation** : promptly request revocation of the Certificate, and cease using it and its associated Private Key...
    - if there is any actual or suspected misuse or compromise of the Subscriber’s Private Key,
    - or if any information in the Certificate is or becomes incorrect or inaccurate;
 - **Termination of Use of Certificate**: promptly cease all use of the Private Key corresponding to the Public Key included in the Certificate upon revocation of that Certificate for reasons of Key Compromise;
 - **Responsiveness**: respond to the CA’s instructions concerning Key Compromise or Certificate misuse within a specified time period.
-- **Acknowledgment and Acceptance**: acknowledge and accept that the CA is entitled to revoke the Certificate immediately if the Applicant were to violate the terms of the Subscriber Agreement or Terms of Use, or if revocation is required by this CP and/or the related CPS, or by the [SMBR].
+- **Acknowledgment and Acceptance**: acknowledge and accept that the CA is entitled to revoke the Certificate immediately if the Applicant were to violate the terms of the Subscriber Agreement or Terms of Use, or if revocation is required by this CPS, or by the [SMBR].

 ### 9.6.4 Relying party representations and warranties